top of page

 The Visitor Centre today is ...
 Kodak Visitor Centre

-To celebrate World Photography Day, we take a trip to the Kodak Visitor Centre, where every picture tells a story.
+Exploring the Kodak Visitor Centre: A Journey Through Photographic History, where every picture tells a story.

 World Photography Day, observed on August 19th, is a global homage to the extraordinary art of photography.